-Driver Opportunities Challenges 1.Standards Standards would be expected to be at least maintained in the new school building No obvious challenges 2.Leadership and Management school building.
-Could build on the leadership and management structure already seen at the current schools.
+Estimated cost: £111 million capital equivalent costs anticipated - based on the assumption that the option would be funded through the Mutual Investment Model (MIM).
+Capacity 1750 (1500 + 250) Driver Opportunities Challenges 1.Standards Standards would be expected to be at least maintained in the new school building.
+No obvious challenges 2.Leadership and Management Could build on the leadership and management structure already seen at the current schools.
 A new governing body and staffing structure would be required prior to opening the school.
 3.Building and Resources Would reduce the current and projected future maintenance cost of almost £30.35 million at YUB and YUC.
 Would address any future work required due to Reinforced Autoclave Aerated Concrete (RAAC) in the building.
 More green outdoor space than at the current site, in line with Building Bulletin guidelines.
 The possible construction cost of over £100 million may not be affordable to the Council.
 A site of 26-30 acres would be required according to Building Bulletin 98.
-4.Learner Numbers /Surplus Places will remain within their catchment area because of having access to a new school building and modern resources and possibly a facility on a campus style site.
-Surplus places at the potential new secondary school would be much less that the current surplus places at YUB and YUC. • Less choice for parents.
-5.Financial Would lead to a saving of approximately £70,162 against the central Repairs &amp; Maintenance budget for the next 25 years (if the scheme is delivered via the Mutual Investment Model (MIM)) Would reduce the current and projected future maintenance cost of £30.35 million (2024).
-Would lead to a saving of approximately £550,000 per annum through the delegated schools budget.
-If the scheme was delivered through MIM, the Council's contribution (estimated 17%) towards the Annual Service Charge would result in an additional revenue cost of approximately £2.3 million per annum for the Council to fund for years 1-25, and approx. £207,000-£325,000 for years 26-60.
-Could lead to additional transport costs of approx. £130,000
+4.Learner Numbers /Surplus Places Increased likelihood that learners will remain within their catchment area because of having access to a new school building and modern resources and possibly a facility on a campus style site.
+Surplus places at the potential new secondary school would be much less that the current surplus places at YUB and YUC.
+5.Financial ■ Would lead to a saving of approximately £70,162 against the central Repairs & Maintenance budget for the next 25 years (if the scheme is delivered via the Mutual Investment Model (MIM)) ■ Would reduce the current and projected future maintenance cost of £30.35 million (2024). ■ Would lead to a saving of approximately £550,000 per annum through the delegated schools budget. ■ If the scheme was delivered through MIM, the Council's contribution (estimated 17%) towards the Annual Service Charge would result in an additional revenue cost of approximately £2.3 million per annum for the Council to fund for years 1-25, and approx. £207,000-£325,000 for years 26-60. ■ Could lead to additional transport costs of approx. £130,000